 Understanding the Challenges

 Before delving into the specifics of engineering programs for “B” students, it’s essential to understand the challenges they may face.
-Traditional engineering programs at top universities often have stringent admission requirements, including high GPAs and standardized test scores.
+Traditional engineering programs at top universities often have stringent admission requirements, including high GPAs, SAT and ACT test scores.
 This can be discouraging for students who may not have excelled academically in high school but are passionate about pursuing a career in engineering.

 Additionally, the perception of engineering as a highly competitive and rigorous field can deter students who do not believe they meet the academic standards required for success.
 However, it’s essential to recognize that there are many pathways to becoming an engineer, and success in the field is not solely determined by grades or test scores.